New Directors

 3. Get Ready to Learn

 One of the core goals at the State Library is improving library service in Iowa.
 Library directors and staff across the state look to the Continuing Education program for best practices and innovative ideas on every aspect of library management.
 Iowa Public Library Standards state that public library directors must achieve State Library Endorsement for the library to reach and maintain accreditation.
-IA Learns is the State Library’s online learning management system.
+Workday Learning is the State Library’s online learning management system.
 Users can sign up for live courses, complete self-paced learning, and work through the Endorsement program.

 4. Communication is Key